-To stop recording, select Tools > Record Macro again, or click
+To end the recording, select Tools > Record Macro again, or click

-The Save Macro window appears.
+The Save As Macro File window appears.

-- 4. In the Macro Name field, type a name for the macro. - 5.
-Select EML from the drop-down list.
+- 4. In the File name field, type a name for the macro. - 5.
+From the Save as type list, select EML Macro (.js).

-The macro file is saved with a file extension of .js and the EML Editor appears.
+The macro file is saved with a file extension of . js and the EML Editor appears.
 The macro is shown in the form of connected blocks.